Custom Milling

 Overview of Capacity and Cost

 At our facility in Saxapahaw, we run three sawmills.
-You or your arborist can deliver logs to us, and we will them into whatever dimensions you like.
+You or your arborist can deliver logs to us, and we will mill them into whatever dimensions you like.

 Milling Capacities